ollxel/panoramas_idk/README.md

 ![](screen1.png)

-A Flask application featuring an OpenStreetMap (Leaflet) map where an administrator can place points (stored in SQLite and visible to all visitors).
-When a user clicks on a point, the server downloads the corresponding Yandex Maps panorama for those coordinates and displays it in an embedded 360° viewer powered by Pannellum.
+A Flask application that combines a Leaflet/OpenStreetMap map, Yandex panorama retrieval, an experimental 3D view of OSM buildings, nearby POI summaries, and floor-plan uploads.
+The project is designed for exploring a place from both the map and the street level, with the ability to switch between panorama and 3D modes.

 ## How Panorama Retrieval Works